Jonathan Frost: Episcopal ministry

 It was announced on 30 July 2010 that Frost would become Bishop of Southampton in the Diocese of Winchester, succeeding Paul Butler (following Butler's translation to Southwell).
-He was consecrated a bishop at St Paul's Cathedral on 30 November 2010.
+On 30 November 2010, he was consecrated a bishop at St Paul's Cathedral by Rowan Williams, the Archbishop of Canterbury..
 He was welcomed to the Diocese of Winchester as Bishop of Southampton and installed as an honorary canon on 4 December 2010 at Winchester Cathedral.

 On 26 November 2018, it was announced that Frost would be the next Dean of York, the head of the chapter of York Minster; his installation as Dean occurred on 2 February 2019.
 In March 2019, he was also licensed an honorary assistant bishop of the diocese, with a place in the diocesan House of Bishops.

 On 8 October 2021, it was announced that Frost is to become the next Bishop of Portsmouth, the ordinary of the Diocese of Portsmouth, from the end of 2021.
 He was elected by the College of Canons on 2 December 2021 (becoming bishop-elect); he legally took the See on the confirmation of that election on 18 January 2022.
 He was installed as tenth Bishop of Portsmouth on 12 March 2022.
+On 8 September 2025, Frost was summoned to the House of Lords as one of the Lords Spiritual following the retirement of Vivienne Faull, the Bishop of Bristol.

 Views

 In November 2022, in response to the Church of England's Living in Love and Faith process, Frost stated "I am arguing for positive change which would enable us, as a Church, to bless, recognise and encourage signs of God's grace, presence and holiness in relationships between same-sex couples".

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 Frost is married to Christine, who is a teacher; they have three children.

 As of 2018, Frost is a Benedictine oblate.

-Frost is also an avid Fulham FC Fan.
+Frost is also an avid Fulham FC fan.